Mago281/Web-Scraping-Project-using-HTML-CSS-/README.md

       o	1,867 days

-The data was analysed further to answer the following questions, and a data visualisation was created to support each answer:
+The data was analysed further to answer the following questions, and a data visualisations were created to support each answer:

   •	Which months, on average, have the lowest and the highest temperatures on Mars?